Shashanksnraj/ReleaseGates/readme.md

    ![commit](images/commit.png)

-1. The build will automatically trigger as we have Continuous Integration (CI) trigger type enabled in the Build definition.
-Once the Build succeeds, navigate to the **Releases** tab.
+1. The build will automatically trigger as we have Continuous Integration (CI) trigger type enabled in the build definition.
+Once the build succeeds, navigate to the **Releases** tab.
 You will notice the release have been triggered after the successful build.

 1. Go to Release logs to see the progress.
 We will see Query Work Items have failed in delay before evaluation, which indicates there are active bugs.
 These bugs should be closed in-order to proceed further.
 Next sampling time will be after 5 minutes.